renpy/renpy/sphinx/source/3dstage.rst

     If this is None, no point-of-interest rotation is applied.

-    If this is not None, this is a 3-tuple or an instance of :ref:`Camera`.
+    If this is not None, this is a 3-tuple or an instance of :func:`Camera`.
     An (x, y, z) format tuple represents the position of the point of interest.
     An instance of Camera means to point at the camera.